coins/bitcoin-scripts/op_rotate.md

 Inputs:
 - `<X>`, the value to shift.
 In our example `0x88888888`.
 The script produces the result `0x11111111`
 - `<Hint: div(abs(X),8)>`, the absolute value of `X` divided by 8.
 In our example `0x11111101`.
 This hint allows us to apply the principle "Don't compute.
 Verify."
-You can find an explanation of hints and nondeterminism in the section "nondeterminism" in the [the Cairo language white paper](https://eprint.iacr.org/2021/1063.pdf).
+You can find an explanation of _"hints"_ and _"nondeterministic programming"_ in the section "nondeterminism" in the [the Cairo language white paper](https://eprint.iacr.org/2021/1063.pdf).

 Inputs have to be minimally encoded.
 E.g.,`0x04000000 -> 0x04`.
 But the negative zero, `0x80`, is encoded as `0x00`